So today I was scratching my head for good three hours over Django REST Framework.

-I read it again, and again…and many time over again.
+I read it again, and again…and many times over again.

 My mind was overwhelmed.

-The difficulty was definitely 1000x higher than learning how to deploy WordPress blog and hack WordPress template with custom PHP snippets.
+The difficulty was 1000x higher than learning how to deploy a WordPress blog and hack the WordPress template with custom PHP snippets.

 The best way to learn is to try it myself and fail.

-I immediately identified many new concepts, that require significant change of the mindset.
+I immediately identified many new concepts, that require a significant change in the mindset.

 Looking from the perspective of a non-programmer person, who grew up on WAMP stack (Apache, MySQL, PHP).

-There is no one-click installation program to setup whole stack on your hosting.
+There is no one-click installation program to set up the whole stack on your hosting.